Fluid vs. Magnetic Bike Trainers: Which Ones Are Better?

 KEY TAKEAWAY

-The main difference between fluid and magnetic bike trainers is that fluid trainers use progressive fluid resistance.
+The main difference between fluid and magnetic bike trainers is that fluid trainers use a progressive fluid-resistance system.
 This means the faster you pedal, the higher the resistance.
 You can’t manually adjust it.
 Magnetic resistance is linear but adjustable.
-So, you can manually adjust it to make pedaling harder.
-Electromagnetically resisted bike trainers can adjust the resistance based on a 3rd party app.
+You can manually adjust it to make pedaling more difficult.
+Electromagnetically resisted bike trainers can adjust resistance via a 3rd-party app.

 Continue reading to learn more.